 What Is Live-Stream Shopping?
 Comprehensive article describing what it is, how live-stream shopping is being implemented, the different approaches, the outcomes and possibilities for brands.

-Live-stream shopping is the next big thing to enter the world of e-commerce, already evolving from a Chinese billion-dollar industry.
+Live-stream shopping is the next big thing to enter the world of e-commerce, already evolving from a billion-dollar industry in China.
 This includes influencer markets, live videos and entertainment, whilst promoting products to an infinite and engaged audience online – explaining its popularity.

 What is Live-Stream Shopping?